HarisHodzicnt/ShowsMovie/README.md

 #ShowsMovies app

-ShowsMovies is an app which gives uniques experience to the users.
-Easy, fast, clean design helps you find in no time you favorite tv shows or movies, it lets you save movie or show to the favorite list, so next time you visit our site that data will be preservet.
+ShowsMovies is an app which gives unique experience to the users.
+Easy, fast, clean design helps you find in no time you favorite tv shows or movies, it lets you save movies or shows to the favorite list, so next time you visit our site that data will be preserved.

 The app was built using:
 React, Typescript, Mobx, and https://api.themoviedb.org/3/ API